The Scholars (album): Reception

 The Scholars was received positively by critics.
 At Metacritic, which aggregates scores from mainstream critics, The Scholars has an average score of 79 based on 13 reviews, indicating a score of "generally favorable".

 In a review for AllMusic, Mark Deming called The Scholars "unquestionably [Toledo's] finest work to date" and "one of the best albums of 2025".
 Writing for DIY, Ben Tipple noted how the scale of the album contrasted the band's previous works and wrote "there really is a new world to explore, quite literally".
 Critic Peter McGoran of Hot Press called the album "perhaps their most ambitious [album] yet" and a "compelling effort".
 Reviewing the album for Mojo, David Fricke called the album a "rock opera worthy of the form".
 Tatiana Tenreyro of Paste called it the band's "best new album in almost a decade".
 Tenreyro also noted how the band's depressive songwriting wasn't present in The Scholars, instead containing a "complex and, at times, cryptic" narrative.

 In a review for The Line of Best Fit, Joshua Mills stated it was an album that tried to make a "grand statement", and that there was a "story for those who want it and some delightful songcraft for those who don't".
 Rolling Stone's Jon Dolan called the album "admirable", and noted how the band could head in any direction.
 Grace Robins-Somerville of Stereogum wrote that The Scholars was "Car Seat Headrest at their densest and most esoteric", and concluded that the album showed "a band laying out the impulses and fascinations that they've been leaning into for their entire career".
-Leah Johnson of Flood enjoyed the narrative and rock opera format, writing "Car Seat Headrest hasn't been this bold since Teens of Denial" and calling the album "career-turning".
+Leah Johnson of Flood Magazine enjoyed the narrative and rock opera format, writing "Car Seat Headrest hasn't been this bold since Teens of Denial" and calling the album "career-turning".

 Some critics were less positive.
 Writer Jeremy Winograd of Slant gave the album 3.5/5, calling some songs "needlessly drawn out" and describing the plot as "never explicitly fleshed out enough" and concluding by calling the album "lumbering".
 Steven Hyden of Uproxx wrote that "those songs don't enough "song" in them" and that "quality tunes" haven't been the focus of a Car Seat Headrest album for almost a decade.